-Year Ended December 31, 2017 2016 Consolidated Statements of Cash Flows Data: Net loss \$ (108,063) \$ (456,873) \$ (521,031) Net cash provided by operating activities 831,209 763,055 383,066 Net cash used in investing activities (112,932) (598,008) (902,421) Net cash used in financing activities (78,373) (83,975) (62,998)
+Y ear End led December 3 4 1, 2018 2017 2016 (In thousands) Consolidated Statements of Cash Flows Data: Net income (loss) \$ 1,205,596 \$ (108,063) \$ (456,873) Net cash provided by operating activities 1,339,711 831,209 763,055 Net cash provided used in investing activities (2,055,513) (116,526) (593,248) Net cash provided by (used in) financing activities 978,116 (78,373) (83,975)

 Our principal sources of liquidity are our cash, cash equivalents, and short-term investments in marketable securities.
 Our cash equivalents and marketable securities are invested primarily in short-term fixed income securities, including government and investment-grade debt securities and money market funds.
-In 2014, we also received net proceeds of approximately \$1.86 billion from the issuance of the Notes, after deducting the initial purchasers' discount and debt issuance costs.
-Concurrently with the sales of the Notes, we entered into privately-negotiated convertible note hedge transactions with respect to our common stock for which we paid approximately \$407.2 million and sold warrants for which we received approximately \$289.3 million.
-We expect that we will continue to incur cash interest expense for the term of the Notes.
-In addition, we have access to funds under our credit facility and have, in the past, accessed the capital markets.
+In June 2018, we also received net proceeds of approximately \$1.14 billion from the issuance of the 2024 Notes, after deducting the debt issuance costs.
+Concurrent with the sales of the 2024 Notes, we entered into privately-negotiated convertible note hedge transactions with respect to our common stock for which we paid approximately \$268.0 million and sold warrants for which we received approximately \$186.8 million.

-As of December 31, 2017, we had \$4.40 billion of cash, cash equivalents and short-term investments in marketable securities, of which \$239.9 million was held by our foreign subsidiaries.
-Under the current tax laws, if these funds are needed for our operations in the U.S., we would be required to accrue and pay U.S. taxes to repatriate certain of these funds.
-However, our intent is to indefinitely reinvest these funds outside of the U.S. and our current plans do not demonstrate a need to repatriate them to fund our U.S. operations.
-In addition, we have a revolving unsecured credit facility available to borrow up to \$1.0 billion.
-We believe that our existing cash, cash equivalents and short-term investment balance, and our credit facility, together with cash generated from operations will be sufficient to meet our working capital and capital expenditure requirements for at least the next 12 months.
-The Tax Act is not expected to have a material impact on our liquidity and capital resources going forward.
+As of December 31, 2018, we had \$6.21 billion of cash, cash equivalents and short-term investments in marketable securities, of which \$210.0 million was held by our foreign subsidiaries.
+During the SAB 118 period related to the Tax Act, we re-assessed our intentions related to certain of these funds held by our foreign subsidiaries in light of the reduced tax associated with repatriation.
+We have determined that we will no longer be indefinitely reinvested related to these funds and accrued the incremental foreign withholding taxes.
+In addition, we have a revolving unsecured credit facility available to borrow up to \$500.0 million.
+We believe that our existing cash, cash equivalents and short-term investment balance, and our credit facility, together with cash generated from operations will be sufficient to meet our working capital, capital expenditure requirements for at least the next 12 months, and to repay the \$936.2 million of principal and coupon interest associated with our 2019 Notes due in September 2019.